 - The width and height of stacks will impact how quickly field heat can be removed.
 This will change depending on the size, temperature, air flow, and amount of produce within your cool room space.

-- Improve Worker Environment.
+- Improve worker environment.
 If the cooling infrastructure exists to keep the berries at a constant temperature while processing, berries can be packed after some of the field heat is removed.
 If not, it’s best to process as soon as possible and then begin the cooling process.
 Packing berries within 24 hours of harvest is ideal.
 Comfortable conditions for workers will improve berry quality.
 Providing GOOD LIGHTING, stools, hairnets, a bathroom, and a break room will only improve quality.
 Food safety requirements such as hand washing and jewelry removal go hand-in-hand with berry quality.
-Fans that blow air across the belts, not down onto the belts, can help keep them dry.
-Keeping the conveyor belts dry and clean will also maintain quality berries.
+Fans that blow air across the belts, not down onto the belts, can help keep the berries dry.
+Keeping the conveyor belts dry and clean will also maintain high-quality berries.
 The belts should be cleaned and wiped dry before every break and the end of the day.
-More information on Food Safety Best Management Practices for Wild Blueberry Producers can be found here: https://extension.umaine.edu/publications/4282e/.
+More information on Food Safety Best Management Practices for Wild Blueberry Producers can be found here: https://extension.umaine.edu/publications/4282e/

 Highbush berries are stored at 32°F and 95% relative humidity (RH).
 Upon removal from 32°F, condensation will occur and berries will be wet.
 Retail chain warehouses will reject berries if they are too wet.
 Your goal is to keep the surface of berries dry.
 The 95% humidity within storage rooms allows the fruit to remain fresh without being wet.
 Remember that berry quality and extending shelf life begins with their treatment during harvest and in transport.
 Bruising is one of the top reasons for decrease in quality over the storage period.
 With proper precooling, packing, and storage at 32°F, highbush blueberries have a minimum shelf life of 14 days.
 To extend shelf life further the atmosphere in which the berries are stored and transported must be modified.
 Modified atmospheric packaging (MAP) or controlled atmosphere packaging (CAP) are different ways of trapping the right combination of O2 and CO2 inside the container in order to slow respiration.
 The best atmosphere for highbush blueberry was found to be 1.8% O2 and 12% CO2 where berries lasted 46 days and 97% of berries remained at high quality (Northwest Guide to Post-harvest Handling 2006).